pzembrod/cc64/Design.md

 code directly from the parsed C source code.
 I figured that Turbo Pascal up to version 3 did something similar.

+Finally I decided to make the preprocessor very simple and only support `#define` statements for simple constants, and '#include`, nothing else.
+Out of necessity I later added one `#pragma` command, but that was it.

 ### 1-pass source to binary

 cc64 is a 1-pass compiler, going over the source code just once,